I’M AN EVOLUTIONIST!

 By plain observation we know that we are made of the same “flesh and bone” as any other mammal, and that indeed we are “part of the riot of nature.”
 At the same time we realize that, in so many other ways, we are not: we have something else weightless, invisible, which we call spirit.
 This seems to escape the full attention of Mrs. Judson.
 When “knowledge” is limited to the observable and measurable material world, we are indeed left impoverished of our uniqueness on this earth.

-Mrs. Judson tells us that she is “proud” to be part of the riot of nature.”
+Mrs. Judson tells us that she is “proud” to be “part of the riot of nature.”
 (Yes, isn’t she?
 Nature, I mean.)
 Well, one is proud of his or her achievements.
 There is very little pride in being blond or tall or human.
-But if you achieve (and only humans achieve), say you get to the top of your class, or you’ve got that sought-after position, you did it not because of genes alone, but because of hard work, determination, drive.
+But if you do achieve something (and only humans achieve), such as graduating first in your class, or you get that sought-after position, you did it not because of genes alone, but because of hard work, determination, drive.
 These are unique traits of the human species.